GMqwerty/autonomous_driving/README.md

 #### Basic algorythm for the first mission
 When the first mission  starts, the robot vehicle starts going straight.
 In order to do that we have the gyro node which uses the gyroscope to calculate the deviation from the target and then the run1 node corrects the servo motor according to that information so that he robot is always going straight.
 If the distance sensors detect a big gap on the right or on the left of the vehicle, the target changes accordingly so that the robot turns 90 degrees to continue the round.
 This happens 12 more times which is 3 rounds.
 When the vehicle detects a gap for the 13th time, it starts going backwards in order to park where it started.

+There are also some scripts privided in the main branch where we can see how the code for run1 looked like at given points in time.

 Video of the robot completing the first mission can be found here: https://youtu.be/2mD64tW20yI

 ### Second mission